MG-RAST/Shock/docs/README.md

-# Shock -- a storage manager for data science
+# Shock -- a storage manager/broker for data science

 -  is a storage platform designed from the ground up to be fast, scalable and fault tolerant.